discordextremelist/website/README.md

 ## Running DEL

-When you first start DEL, and every time you make a change to any of the `.ts` files, you will need to run `npm run compile`.
+When you first start DEL, and every time you make a change to any of the `.ts` files, you will need to run `pnpm run compile`.

-Run `npm start` to start DEL.
+Run `pnpm start` to start DEL.